 In a lush, jungle setting in the shadow of a mighty limestone mountain, Chiang Dao is where expats and Chiang Mai's growing middle classes come to escape the heat of the plains.
 It gets cooler still as you leave the village and climb towards the summit of Doi Chiang Dao (2175m).

 About 15km south of Chiang Mai on Rte 108, the village of Hang Dong built its fortune on the production and sale of furniture, woodcarving, antiques (both real and imitation) and handicrafts.
 Hang Dong's 'furniture highway' – Th Thakhilek – runs east from Rte 108 towards Ban Tawai; look for the turn-off just south of the market.

 The northernmost town in Chiang Mai Province feels a long way from the provincial capital.
 At one time, this jungle outpost was a key staging point for opium ferried across the border by Burmese warlord Khun Sa, but there is no legal border crossing and modern Tha Ton is a quiet backwater that sees just a trickle of tourists headed downriver towards Chiang Rai.

 Doi Inthanon National Park

-Thailand's highest peak is Doi Inthanon (often abbreviated to Doi In), which measures 2565m above sea level, an impressive altitude for the kingdom, but a tad diminutive compared to its cousins in the Himalayan range.
-The 1000-sq-km national park surrounding the peak has hiking trails, waterfalls and two monumental stupas erected in honour of the king and queen.
+Thailand's highest peak – Doi Inthanon (often abbreviated to Doi In) – soars to 2565m above sea level, an impressive altitude for the kingdom, but a tad diminutive compared to its cousins in the Himalaya.
+Surrounding this granite massif is a 1000-sq-km national park, dotted with hiking trails and waterfalls and enveloped in an impenetrable curtain of jungle.